-Sydney L. Carr
+Sydney L. Carr-Glenn, PhD

 Political science scholars have long posited that Black Americans and women face penalties in terms of how they are evaluated by the American public.
 Some researchers emphasize intersectionality, and have advanced the idea that Black female political figures are doubly disadvantaged due to their dual race-gender identity.
 There is nevertheless limited evidence of this intersectional claim.
 This book accordingly examines whether Black female political elites do indeed face a unique combination of disadvantages in the American political arena in the context(s) of both American public opinion and the news media.
 Using the intersectionality framework, Crenshaw (1989), I develop hypotheses based on previous studies that have examined the experiences of Black women in the political arena and beyond, particularly work suggesting the importance of intersectionality for understanding the combined effects of race and gender.
 I also examine both political attitudes and news coverage to identify the ways in which Americans’ beliefs about Black female political figures are (or are not) distinctive relative to White women, White men, and Black men.